okta/okta.github.io/_source/_authentication-guide/implementing-authentication/client-creds.md

 layout: docs_page
 title: Client Credentials Flow
 weight: 6
-excerpt: How to implement the client credentials flow in Okta
+excerpt: How to implement the client credentials flow with Okta
 ---

 # Implementing the Client Credentials Flow